Is Microsoft FrontPage still supported?

 FrontPage 2003 can still be used for basic page design and publishing tasks, even though some special FrontPage features aren't directly supported:

 - FrontPage guestbook pages and search boxes will not work and should be removed.

 What program should I switch to?

 If you’re looking for a simple way to redesign your site and manage it from scratch, you may want to consider the free WordPress publishing system.

-If the only change you make to your site is to add or publish files that you change on your computer using the old FrontPage software, you should be able to use the FileZilla FTP program to publish them.
+If the only change you make to your site is to add or publish files that you change on your computer using the old FrontPage software, you should be able to use the Cyberduck FTP program to publish them.